 Office receptionists are responsible for handling various administrative tasks in the office.
 These tasks can range from call answering and being the first point of contact for the clients, partners, and other individuals to maintaining databases clean and updated.

+This job requires candidates to have a solid skillset (with the biggest emphasis on hard skills) and a few years of experience in the office environment.
+So, that’s what job seekers should focus on in their receptionist resume samples.
 When writing a resume for office receptionist jobs, follow the guidelines and tips discussed earlier.
 Be sure to include such relevant skills as data entry, typing, filing, and administrative skills.
 Although a big benefit would be proficiency with word processing software and spreadsheets.

 In terms of education, don’t focus on it too much in your resume.
 Typically, it is enough to have a high school diploma to land a job.
 However, if you have a degree or relevant on-the-job training, be sure to mention it but only briefly.